16 best sustainable fashion brands

 "We're rubbish.
 Literally."
 This statement on Batoko's website isn't exactly what you'd expect from a sustainable swimwear brand.
 But they really do mean it.

 They focus on keeping plastic waste out of landfills and oceans by making swimwear from recycled plastic.
-They've so far recycled the equivalent weight of over 300,000 plastic bottles into swimming costumes.

 This alone is great, but they go further with their sustainability efforts by getting involved in important projects to help the sea life.